All About Call Recording

 Why are there so many different Recording Adaptor models?

-A number of models are required to cater for the needs of different recording applications and telephones.
+A number of models are required to cater for the needs of different call recording applications and telephones.
 These are split into basic Varieties; Line Connect and Handset Connect.
 The table below provides a comparison of the advantages and disadvantages of the various models:

 Product